veyon/docs/admin/faq.rst

 If the preconfigured :ref:`network object register` is used, the only action required is adding the respective rooms and computers on the configuration page :ref:`local data`.
-Afterwards the added resources are available to the Veyon Master.
+Afterwards the added resources are available to the Veyon master.

-If :ref:`LDAP-/AD-Integration <LDAP>` is configured the network object register has to be reconfigured to LDAP in order to make the computers listed in the register available to the Veyon Master.
+If :ref:`LDAP-/AD-Integration <LDAP>` is configured the network object register has to be reconfigured to LDAP in order to make the computers listed in the register available to the Veyon master.

 .. index:: iTALC

-How can I migrate an existing iTALC installation to Veyon?
+How can I migrate an existing iTALC-Installation to Veyon?
 ----------------------------------------------------------

 Although iTALC and Veyon are conceptually similar, a complete reinstall and reconfiguration is necessary to use Veyon,